HACManchester/documentation/docs/Operations/Old Consumables List/index.md

 # Consumables

+TODO merge this into the new consumables list

 These are items that the hackspace classes as consumables, and aims to keep in stock.
 We have a small budget for this so we encourage donations, and have donation jars around the space.